aaron-imani/aaron-imani.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year Ph.D. student in Software Engineering at the University of California, Irvine, where I work under the guidance of Dr. Mohammad Moshirpour in the [SEPE lab](https://moshirpour.com).
-My research focuses on analyzing the impact factors on large language models' code comprehension 🧠.
-Prior to joining UC Irvine, I completed my master’s degree in Software Engineering at the University of Calgary.
+Hey!
+I'm a Ph.D. student in Software Engineering at UC Irvine, where I work with [Dr. Mohammad Moshirpour](https://www.linkedin.com/in/moshirpour) in the [SEPE Lab](https://moshirpour.com).
+My research dives into how different factors affect large language models’ ability to understand code 🧠.
+Before this, I did my Master’s in Software Engineering at the University of Calgary.

+Curious about what I’ve been working on?
+Feel free to check out my resume using the button below!
+You can also find a complete list of my peer-reviewed publications [here](/publications).

 <a href="assets/pdf/Resume_Aaron_Imani.pdf" class="btn btn-md btn-primary" target="_blank">
-  <i class="ai ai-cv ai-2xs"></i> <span>Download Résumé</span>
+  <strong>Download Résumé</strong>
 </a>